 Soundscapes project, using electric guitars, synths, percussion, voices and more, claimed most of my work time from 2004-2019.

-The project has eight releases so far, with two in progress and two others planned.
+The project has nine releases so far, with two in progress and two others planned.

 Live performances include The Gatherings and Star’s End Radio.